 A hot water soak is great for promoting flexibility in muscles, allowing for better stretching and helping improve your range of motion either before or after strenuous exertion.
 Heat therapy helps increase blood flow, stimulate healing, and relax muscles.
 In fact, you’ll benefit from soaking in the hot tub before and after exercise.
 It’s also important to note that studies have shown that both heat and cold therapy can promote healing and prevent muscle damage following exercise, helping keep your body durable for your future workout routines.

 Not sure where to start with hot tubs?

 We have you covered.

-We know there’s a lot to consider when you’re buying a hot tub, and Mainely Tubs is here to help.
-We’ve pulled together everything you need to know to be a knowledgeable consumer into the Ultimate Hot Tub Buyer’s Guide.
+We know there’s a lot to consider when you’re buying a hot tub and Mainely Tubs is here to help.
+We’ve pulled together everything you need to know to be a knowledgeable consumer into our Ultimate Buyer’s Guide.